 - PDFs, Docs, PowerPoint.

-This can help give you an idea of how encompassing ADA compliance for apartments is for a website.
-It basically touchees every aspect of your property website.
+This can help give you an idea of how encompassing ADA compliance for apartment websites is for a website.
+It basically touches every aspect of your property website.

 Now, here are the basic changes you can make: